 Information needed in order for us to enter an account includes name, address, date of service, balance, your customer’s account number (if you have one), and, if your customer is a minor, the name of the responsible party and their contact information.

-Useful information when trying to collect accounts.
+What information should I have when trying to collect accounts?

 A customer’s home and cell phone numbers, place of employment, employer address and phone number, date of birth, social security number, and, if applicable, spouse information.